Aidar5/nattoeng/docs/source/book/03_start/1_ipython.rst

 The interpreter makes it possible to receive an instant response to the executed actions.
 You can say that the interpreter works as the CLI (Command Line Interface) of network devices: each command will be executed immediately after pressing Enter.
 However, there is an exception: more complex objects (such as cycles or functions) are executed only after twice pressing Enter.

 In the previous section, a standard interpreter was called to verify the installation of Python.
-There is also an improved `IPython <http://ipython.readthedocs.io/en/stable/index.html>`__.
+There is also an improved interpreter `IPython <http://ipython.readthedocs.io/en/stable/index.html>`__.
 Ipython allows much more than the standard interpreter called by "python" command.
 Some examples (Ipython features are much broader):

 -  Autocomplete Tab commands or hints if there are more than one command variant;
 -  More structured and understandable output of commands;
 -  Automatic indentation in cycles and other objects;
--  You can either walk through the command execution history, or watch it with the %history "magic" command.
+-  You can either walk through the command execution history or watch it with the %history 'magic' command.

 You can install Ipython using pip (installation will be done in a virtual environment if configured):